Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Bloch's conjecture for reflective (anti-)autoequivalences

-\begin{lemma} If $\Phi$ induces an automorphism given by $ E \mapsto \Phi(E)$ so that $f^\ast$ acts trivially on $\CH_0(M)$, then $\Phi^\CH$ is identity. \end{lemma} \begin{proof} By our assumption, we have $c_2(E)=c_2(\Phi(E))$ according to Proposition \ref{prop:K3HK}.
+\begin{lemma} If $E \mapsto \Phi(E)$ induces an automorphism so that $f_\ast$ acts trivially on $\CH_0(M)$, then $\Phi^\CH$ is the identity. \end{lemma} \begin{proof} By our assumption, we have $c_2(E)=c_2(\Phi(E))$ according to Theorem \ref{thm:K3HK}.
 It suffices to show that the Chern class map is surjective.
-In fact, the surjectivity of \eqref{eq:chernM} follows from the obvious surjectivity of $X^{[n]}$ and Theorem \ref{bmotive}. \end{proof}
+In fact, the surjectivity of \eqref{eq:chernM} follows from the obvious surjectivity for $X^{[n]}$ and \cite[Section 2.2]{SYZ20}. \end{proof}